 A. The DMV does not provide this service.
 In order to register a boat, personal watercraft, or snowmobile please contact the Department of Environmental Management at (401) 222-3070.
 Registration renewals for your boat or personal watercraft can be done online.

 A. You most likely did not receive the renewal form because your address has changed.
-To renew your license bring your old license, proof of residency and the Application for License (LI-1) form to any DMV branch location.
+To renew your license bring your old license and the Application for License (LI-1) form to any DMV branch location.

 A. You must cancel your plates by bringing them to any DMV branch location or mail your plates and registration to the DMV Cranston headquarters.
 You must also notify the town in which you are taxed of your new address.
 Make sure to obtain a receipt for the plate cancellation.